-ITS was not able to inspect the subsurface culverts which connect each ash cell to its adjacent pump back pond as these were submerged below the water levels in the ash ponds and pump back ponds.
+ITS could not inspect the subsurface culverts connecting each ash cell to its adjacent pump back pond as these were submerged below the water levels in the ash ponds and pump back ponds.
 Therefore, ITS recommends that GRU conduct a dry/semi-dry inspection of the culverts to assess their structural integrity.